Licenses & Certs ISO Certifications

 IT, Software & BPO ISO 27001 (security) + ISO 9001 (quality).
 Required for BFSI, healthcare IT, and govt IT contracts.
 IT Companies →

-Food processing, catering, packaging ISO 22000 (food safety management with HACCP).
+Food Processing ISO 22000 (food safety management with HACCP).
 Required for modern retail supply chains and export.
 Food Industry →

-MSME and small businesses ISO 9001 is the most accessible starting point.
+MSME & Small Businesses ISO 9001 is the most accessible starting point.
 Most MSMEs complete it in 30 days from ?30,000.
 MSME →

-ISO auditors and professionals ISO lead auditor and internal auditor certification for individuals.
+ISO Auditors & Professionals ISO lead auditor and internal auditor certification for individuals.
 ISO 27001, ISO 9001, ISO 22301 lead auditor courses.
 Auditors →

 How to Verify an ISO Certificate Online